Explainer

 TIMELINE

-The initial application/letter of interest responses must be submitted by Oct.
+The initial application/letter of interest responses closed on Oct.
 24, 2025.

-Next steps: A select subset of institutions will be invited to submit a full proposal on Nov.
+Next steps: A select subset of institutions were invited to submit a full proposal on Nov.
 3, 2025, with a deadline for submitting the full proposal by Nov.
 21, 2025.
-We will notify grant recipients by Dec.
-17, 2025.
+Grantees will be announced in March 2026.

 CONTACT